 If you’ve set up a business page on Facebook or Instagram, you can use their native insights function to obtain key metrics such as engagement per number of followers, engagement per post and the time your followers are most active.
-Optimise your posts using trial and error – it will take a while to see what works best with your audience but the for the results you will achieve, it will be worth it!
+Optimize your posts using trial and error – it will take a while to see what works best with your audience but with the results that you will achieve, it will be worth it!

 Consistency and repetition can boost your branding but more importantly, it can increase your revenue by 23% as your identity gets instilled in your customers’ mind; thereby, attracting repeat purchases.

 Combined with high-quality images and videos of your jewelry, it’s a surefire way to attract the attention of your audience

 Just check out Elverd Designs Instagram page below.
 As you can see, the layout on the page is consistent with recurring high-quality images of themed, product and lifestyle shots.
 The layout is mesmerizing and users are more likely to associate the different colors with the jewelry designs.

 Now let’s combine everything from the previous parts in this post together.
 You want to be promoting your products well before the key dates.
 Your calendar should now have reminders set up appropriately for each key event.
 For example, we’d want to start posting for internationally celebrated events such as Valentine’s and Christmas one month in advance.
 For smaller but noteworthy dates such as Black Friday sales, we can start promoting 1-2 weeks ahead of time.
 Post 1-3 times daily and you’re guaranteed to see growth in your brand and sales consistently throughout the year.